SM4527/EKS-Jenkins/README.md

 ./run-docker-compose.sh kubectl get cm -n cicd
 ```

-* Login to Jenkins using the Domain Https URL, prefixed by "jenkins." and login using your GitHub username and password to proceed with further steps below.
-Authentication is handled by the GitHub OAuth plugin and Authorization is handled by the Matrix-Auth plugin.
+* Login to Jenkins using your Domain Https URL, prefixed by "jenkins." and enter your GitHub username and password to proceed with further steps below.

 * Start a new item, select Github Organization, select "Github App" Credential, and your Github username or Organization as owner and apply.
 Check out the exact steps below for the Github-Branch-Source plugin.